allvpv/website/content/haotic-journey-through-envvars/index.md

     000000a0: 3a2f 7362 696e 3a2f 6269 6e00 5057 443d  :/sbin:/bin PWD=
     000000b0: 2f00 726f 6f74 6d6e 743d 2f72 6f6f 7400  / rootmnt=/root

-This static layout cannot be easily modified or extended: the program has to copy those variables into some internal data structure.
+This static layout can’t easily be modified or extended; the program must copy those variables into its own data structure.
+Let’s look at how Bash, C, and Python store envvars internally.
+I analyzed their source code and came up with a summary.

-Let's explore what underlying structure is used for storing the envvars in some most essential programming tools/languages/frameworks.
-Out of curiosity, I've checked the source code of them and came up with a brief description.

 ### Bash

 It stores the variables in a ***hashmap***.
-Or, to be more precise, in a
+Or, more precisely, in a ***stack of hashmaps***.

-***stack of hashmaps***.
-When you execute a process inside `bash`, `bash` traverses the stack of hashmaps to check which variables are marked as environmental, and copies them into an array passed to the child process.
+When you spawn a new process using Bash, it traverses the stack to find variables marked as exported and copies them into the environment array passed to the child.

-> *Side note:* Why the stack is needed?
+> *Side note:* Why is traversing the stack needed?
 >
->  Each function invocation in `bash` creates a new local scope – a new entry
+>  Each function invocation in Bash creates a new local scope – a new entry
 >  on the stack.
-If you declare your variable with `local`, it then ends up in
+If you declare your variable with `local`, it ends up in this
->  this locally-scoped hashmap.
+>  locally-scoped hashmap.
 >
 > What's interesting is that you can export a `local` variable too!
-All
-> subsequent processes executed inside this function will inherit this
-> variable.
-(That is, it will be passed to them as envvar).
-And when the
-> function exits, the variable is, of course, dropped.
 >
-> ```
+> ```bash
-> function localyScoped() {
+> function locallyScoped() {
 >     local PATH="$PATH:/opt/secret/bin"
 >     export PATH
 >     env           # <- sees the PATH with /opt/scecret/bin
 > }
 >
 >
-> localyScoped
+> locallyScoped
 > env               # <- sees the PATH without modification
 > ```
 >
-> I would never have learned this without diving into the source code of
+> I wouldn't have learned this without diving into Bash source.
+My intuitive
-> `bash`.
-My intuitive (wrong) assumption was that `export` *automatically
+> (wrong) assumption was that `export` *automatically makes the variable
-> makes the variable global*, like `declare -g`!
+> global* – like `declare -g`!
 Super interesting stuff.

 ### The default C library on Linux: `glibc`

-`glibc` creates a dynamic `environ` array; this array can be managed by `putenv` and `getenv` library functions.

-So the time complexity of `getenv` and `putenv` is *linear* regarding the number of envvars.
+`glibc` exposes a dynamic `environ` array, managed via `putenv` and `getenv` library functions.
+It uses an array, so the time complexity of `getenv` and `putenv` is *linear* with respect to the number of envvars.
 Remember – envvars are not a high-performance dictionary and you should not abuse them.

 ### Python

-Python is an interesting case: it tightly couples it's environment to the C library, which may lead to some unexpected problems.
+Python is an interesting case: it couples its environment to the C library, which may lead to some unexpected problems.

-If you programmed some Python, you've probably encountered the `os.environ` dictionary.
-On startup, the `os.environ` dictionary is built from the C library `environ` array which is mentioned above.
+If you've programmed some Python, you've probably used the `os.environ` dictionary.
+On startup, `os.environ` is built from the C library's `environ` array.

-But the dictionary values are **NOT** the “ground truth” of environment variables for the child processes.
-Rather, each change to `os.environ` calls the low-level, natively implemented `os.putenv` function, which in turn, calls `putenv` from the C library.
+But those dictionary values are **NOT** the “ground truth” for child processes.
+Rather, each change to `os.environ` invokes the native `os.putenv` function, which in turn calls the C library's `putenv`.

 > Note that the propagation is one-directional: modifying `os.environ` will call
 > `os.putenv`, but not the other way around.
 Call `os.putenv`, and `os.environ`